lukepvb/applicationtracker/README.md

-# applicationtracker
+# AppTrack
-AppTrack is a full stack, web-app that serves as a management tool for those on the job search
+AppTrack is a full stack, management tool for built for people on the job search

-Check back soon for updated stills!
+Check back soon for updated stills of various components!